-The Office of Biomedical Graduate Education resides in the School of Medicine and coordinates activities that are not specific to individual programs but impact all graduate students associated with the School of Medicine and its interdisciplinary programs.
-These activities include the Responsible Conduct in Research retreat held at the Beaufort Marine Laboratory each fall for new students and the RCR retraining session required of students at the end of the third year.
-It also aids in program assessment, implementation of standardized policies within the biomedical programs and the preparation of training grants.
+The Office of Biomedical Graduate Education coordinates activities that impact all graduate students associated with the School of Medicine and its interdisciplinary programs.
+Included are the Responsible Conduct in Research retreat for new students that’s held at the Beaufort Marine Laboratory each fall and the RCR retraining session, that’s required of students at the end of their third year.
+The office aids in program assessment, implementation of standardized policies within the biomedical programs, and the preparation of training grants.

-The Graduate School is dedicated to and benefits from a student population diverse in background, culture, socioeconomic status, race, ethnicity, and work and life experiences that contribute to a fuller representation of perspectives within the academic life of the university.
-As part of a larger institutional commitment to promoting a diverse student body, we encourage applications from all sectors of society, including prospective students whose life experiences may include the challenge of access due to a disability.
+The Duke Graduate School is dedicated to and benefits from a student population diverse in background, culture, socioeconomic status, race, ethnicity, and work/life experiences.
+As part of a larger institutional commitment to promoting different perspectives and a diverse student body, we encourage applications from all sectors of society, including prospective students whose life experiences may include the challenge of access due to a disability.

-Counseling and Psychological Services (CAPS) helps Duke students enhance strengths and develop abilities to successfully live, grow, and learn in their personal and academic lives.
-We offer many services to Duke undergraduate, graduate, and professional students, including brief individual counseling/psychotherapy, consultation, couples and group counseling, assistance with referrals, and more.
+Counseling and Psychological Services (CAPS) helps students successfully live, grow, and learn in their personal and academic lives.
+They offer a variety of services to Duke undergraduate, graduate, and professional students, including brief individual counseling/psychotherapy, consultation, couples and group counseling, assistance with referrals, and more.

 International House (IHouse)

-The mission of the International House is to provide educational services and advocacy to the international population at Duke as well as outreach to the Durham community.
-We offer extensive cross-cultural programming and information to enhance the global mission of the university.
+International House provides educational services and advocacy to Duke’s international population as well as outreach to the Durham community.
+They offer extensive cross-cultural programming and information that enhances the university’s global mission.